dannsam/xenko-docs/manual/particles/materials.md

 <span class="label label-doc-audience">Artist</span>
 <span class="label label-doc-audience">Programmer</span>

 **Materials** define how the expanded shape should be rendered.
-It defines color, textures, and other parameters.
+They defines color, textures, and other parameters.

 **Particle materials** are simplified versions of [materials used for meshes](../graphics/materials/index.md).
 There is only one type of material currently, the Dynamic Emissive material.